jovian34/baseball_bracket/plan.md

 - Teams (many to one)

 Alternate-Names
--alternate names (many to one - teams)
+- alternate names (many to one - teams)

 2019_Performance
 - Team (one to one)